leifdenby/swift-python-training-2018/README.md

 - [participant-examples/](participant-examples/): examples based on problems
   and questions from participants at the workshop.
-Includes examples of using Kriging, working with CSV files, regridding and working with BUFR files.
+Includes examples of using Kriging, working with CSV files and regridding.

 - [gssti-hpc/](gstti-hpc): examples of what can be done with Python by: 1) visualising which PCs are turned on and 2) whether there is internet access